miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 Saber-toothed predators are the most successful design in nature.
 They bring down big prey fast, and they can eat for days.
 Lizards, snakes, cats, walruses and warthogs?
 Oh deer!
-They're all saber-toothed.
-But some are sexual dimorphisms and not for hunting, those posers (I'm talking to The Walrus).
-All bluster and no bite.
-But the ones that are for hunting are the most successful design in nature.
+Yes, even deer can be saber-toothed.
+But some of them funky tusks are sexual dimorphisms and not for hunting, those posers (I'm talking to you, Walrus).
+This is why Lewis Carroll chose the walrus for his utterly important-to-read instruction-manual for life, ***The Walrus and the Carpenter***.

+The Sun was shining on the sea, Shining with all his might: He did his very best to make The billows smooth and bright-- And this was odd, because it was The middle of the night.
+No, not the Disney version.
+That's good too, but read the real thing.
+The walrus is always hungry, always mating, and talks fierce talk!
+All bluster and self-indulgence, but no bite, those Walruses.
+But the ones that are packing the real thing are the most successful predatory design in nature.
+Evolution likes it so much, it keeps bringing it back.

 However, this comes at a cost.
 They are large, they require a lot of food, and that food is of a certain type.
 They are not generalists.
 This makes them